-The values for the Equipment Impairment Factor Ie of elements using low bit rate codecs are not related to other input parameters.
-They are depending on subjective mean opinion score test results as well as on network experience.
-Some values listed in Table 1 are taken from Table 7/G.113.
-Refer to Recommendation G.113 to determine if more recent information is available.
+The values for the Equipment Impairment Factor Ie of elements using low bit-rate codecs are not related to other input parameters.
+They depend on subjective mean opinion score test results as well as on network experience.
+Refer to Appendix I/G.113 [5] for the actually recommended values of Ie.